Acadians: Louisiana Acadians

 The Spanish offered the Acadians lowlands along the Mississippi River in order to block British expansion from the east.
 Some would have preferred Western Louisiana, where many of their families and friends had settled.
 In addition, that land was more suitable to mixed crops of agriculture.
 Rebels among them marched to New Orleans and ousted the Spanish governor.
 The Spanish later sent infantry from other colonies to put down the rebellion and execute the leaders.
 After the rebellion in December 1769, Spanish Governor O'Reilly permitted the Acadians who had settled across the river from Natchez to resettle along the Iberville or Amite rivers closer to New Orleans.

 Returnees

 In time, some Acadians returned to the Maritime provinces of Canada, mainly to New Brunswick and coastal villages that were not occupied by colonists from New England.

 The British prohibited them from resettling their lands and villages in what became Nova Scotia.
 A few of the Acadians in this area had evaded the British for several years, but the brutal winter weather eventually forced them to surrender.
-Some returnees settled in the region of Fort Sainte-Anne, now Fredericton, but were later displaced when the Crown awarded land grants to numerous United Empire Loyalists from the Thirteen Colonies after the victory of the United States in the American Revolution.
+Some returnees settled in the region of Fort Sainte-Anne, now Fredericton, but were displaced when the Crown awarded land grants to numerous United Empire Loyalists from the Thirteen Colonies after the victory of the United States in the American Revolution.
 Most of the descendants of Acadian returnees now live primarily on the eastern coast of New Brunswick, Canada.